 What to Consider Before Franchising

 Narrowing the best franchise for veterans can be difficult with so many different options and incentives.
-Here are a few questions to consider before signing any contracts.
+Before signing any contracts at a technology franchise, here are a few questions.

 Q: Do you see yourself becoming a successful business owner?

-A: The first thing you need to do when considering opening a business is to decide if owning a franchise is the right thing for you and your family.
+A: The first thing you need to do when considering opening a business is decide if owning a franchise is right for you and your family.
 The best franchise to own will be clear and transparent about its offer.

 Q: Is buying into a franchise a good decision for your military family?

-A: Veterans and their spouses often find tremendous success in establishing a business venture together.
-Their commitment to a shared dream with shared responsibility is significant enough that they can overcome any challenge – financing, hiring, or just carving out time to research recurring revenue opportunities for veterans.
+A: Veterans and their spouses often successfully establish a business venture together.
+Their commitment to a shared dream with shared responsibility is significant enough to overcome any challenge – financing, hiring, or just carving out time to research recurring revenue opportunities for veterans.

 Q: Are you passionate about the industry you’re considering?